Effects of quintessence on scattering and absorption sections of black holes: Absorption cross-section

 \section{Absorption cross-section}

+An essential aspect of BHs is their accretion rate related to absorbing matter and fields.
+Accretion has an important role in the phenomenology of active galactic nuclei.
+Also, in the classical (high frequency) limit, absorption cross-sections are directly related to the shadows of BHs.

-In the approximation of low frequencies, the absorption cross-section by spherically symmetric Black Holes equals the BH horizon area \cite{Higuchi:2001si}.
+In the approximation for low frequencies, the absorption cross-section by spherically symmetric Black Holes equals the BH horizon area \cite{Higuchi:2001si}.

-In the approximation of high frequencies, the absorption cross section can be considered the classical capture cross -section of the null geodesics in massless scalar waves.
-In this limit the absorption cross section is also called geometric cross-section $\sigma_{geo}=\pi b_{c}^{2}$.
+In the approximation for high frequencies, the absorption cross-section can be considered the classical capture cross-section of the null geodesics in massless scalar waves.
+In this limit the absorption cross-section is also called geometric cross-section $\sigma_{geo}=\pi \hat{b}_{c}^{2}$.

-In \cite{PhysRevD.83.044032} the author showed that in the case of high frequencies (eikonal limit) the oscillatory part of the absorption cross-section can be written in terms of the parameters of the unstable null circular orbits.
+In \cite{Dec11} the author shows that in the case of high frequencies (eikonal limit), the oscillatory part of the absorption cross-section can be written in terms of the parameters of the unstable null circular orbits.

 Then the absorption cross section in the eikonal limit is defined by ;